SAP-docs/preview.developer.concur.com/src/api-guides/ess-guide.markdown

 **Important Notes**

 * Steps 1, 2, and 3 in combination, is a one-time process based on the nature of your integration or the requirements of the event topic.
-* The above steps should be performed before moving forward with the steps below.
+* The above steps must be performed before moving forward with the steps below.
 * In addition to using the App token (from Step 2) for the PUT ESS API call, this token can also be used for other ESS calls like verifying (GET) the created subscription, deleting (DELETE) the subscription, etc. Details available [here](/event-topics/index.html#verify-your-subscription).
-* If you need to update an existing event subscription, PUT ESS API call should be used with the correct subscription “id”.
+* If you need to update an existing event subscription, PUT ESS API call must be used with the correct subscription “id”.
 If the “id” is different, a new subscription will be created.
 * The App token is used only for ESS API endpoints.

-Now, to begin receiving Concur Events of a Company/Concur entity, the Company ID/UUID of this entity should be related or connected to your App, which will then ensure that this UUID is automatically added to the Event Subscription you just created.
+Now, to begin receiving Concur Events of a Company/Concur entity, the Company ID/UUID of this entity must be related or connected to your App, which will then ensure that this UUID is automatically added to the Event Subscription you just created.

 ![Connecting your ESS subscription](/api-guides/images/ess-subscription.png)